hiblaphp/parallel/README.md

 ## Global Helper Functions

-Hibla exposes four global helpers in the `Hibla` namespace.
+Hibla Parallel exposes four global helpers in the `Hibla` namespace.
 They are thin wrappers around the facade and are the recommended API for most scripts.

 ### `parallel(callable $task, ?int $timeout = null)`